Golden ratio: Kepler triangle

 The Kepler triangle, named after Johannes Kepler, is the unique right triangle with sides in geometric progression:

 These side lengths are the three Pythagorean means of the two numbers $\varphi \pm 1$.
 The three squares on its sides have areas in the golden geometric progression $\textstyle 1\mathbin:\varphi\mathbin:\varphi^2$.

 Among isosceles triangles, the ratio of inradius to side length is maximized for the triangle formed by two reflected copies of the Kepler triangle, sharing the longer of their two legs.
 The same isosceles triangle maximizes the ratio of the radius of a semicircle on its base to its perimeter.

 For a Kepler triangle with smallest side length $s$, the area and acute internal angles are:

 Golden rectangle

 The golden ratio proportions the adjacent side lengths of a golden rectangle in $1\mathbin:\varphi$ ratio.
-Stacking golden rectangles produces golden rectangles anew, and removing or adding squares from golden rectangles leaves rectangles still proportioned in $\varphi$ ratio.
+Removing or adding squares from golden rectangles leaves rectangles still proportioned in $\varphi$ ratio.
 They can be generated by golden spirals, through successive Fibonacci and Lucas number-sized squares and quarter circles.
 They feature prominently in the icosahedron as well as in the dodecahedron (see section below for more detail).